awslabs/kubeflow-manifests/website/content/en/docs/deployment/cognito-rds-s3/_index.md

 +++
 title = "Cognito, RDS, and S3"
-description = "Deploying Kubeflow with RDS and S3" weight = 60
+description = "Deploying Kubeflow with Cognito, RDS, and S3" weight = 60
 +++